Spix's macaw: Reintroduction program

 In 2018, the population of the species numbered approximately 158 individuals and an agreement was signed between the Ministry of the Environment of Brazil and conservation organizations of Belgium (Pairi Daiza Foundation) and Germany (Association for the Conservation of Threatened Parrots) to establish the repatriation of 50 Spix's macaws to Brazil by the first quarter of 2019.
-The Spix's macaw was reintroduced to the wild in June 2022.
+The Spix's macaw was eventually reintroduced to the wild in June and December 2022.

-The project of reintroduction of the Spix's macaw in Brazil included the creation of two protected areas in the state of Bahia: the Wildlife Refuge of Spix's Macaw, in Curaçá, and the Environmental Protection Area of Spix's Macaw, in Juazeiro, with a awareness work done with the local population and the construction of a reproduction and readaptation center.
+The project of reintroduction of the Spix's macaw in Brazil included the creation of two protected areas in the state of Bahia: the Wildlife Refuge of Spix's Macaw, in Curaçá, and the Environmental Protection Area of Spix's Macaw, in Juazeiro, with an awareness work done with the local population and the construction of a reproduction and readaptation center.

 In August 2018, 146 of the 160 Spix's macaws in the world lived in the Association for the Conservation of Threatened Parrots in Rüdersdorf, (Germany).
-120 of them came from Qatar, transferred due to the death of the maintainer of the Al Wabra Wildlife Preserve, Sheikh Saud bin Muhammed Al Thani, in 2014, and the economic embargo imposed to Qatar for Saudi Arabia, UAE, Egypt and Bahrain, in 2017.
+120 of them came from Qatar, transferred due to the death of the maintainer of the Al Wabra Wildlife Preserve, Sheikh Saud bin Muhammed Al Thani, in 2014, and the economic embargo imposed to Qatar by Saudi Arabia, UAE, Egypt and Bahrain, in 2017.
 The goal of the Association is to produce about 20 macaws per year.

-Born in the wild

-Between April and July 2021, three Spix's macaw born in the Caatinga region in the state of Bahia in Brazil, twenty years after the declaration of extinction in wild by the Brazilian government.
-The chicks are from a couple that came from Germany in 2020.
+Between April and June 2021, three Spix's macaws were hatched in captivity in the Caatinga region in the state of Bahia in Brazil, from a couple that came from Germany in 2020, twenty years after the declaration of extinction in wild by the Brazilian government.
 The Chico Mendes Institute for Biodiversity Conservation (ICMBio), also declared that the species will be reintroduced into nature in the next years.

+Two more Spix's macaws were confirmed to have hatched in the wild in late October 2023 from a pair that came together after being released from captivity in June and December respectively.